Fennerr/slack-ec2-notifier/README.md

 ## Notes

+* The StackSet can be deployed from an account in the organization that is a delegated admin for CloudFormation StackSet.
+If you wish to do so then uncomment the `call_as = "DELEGATED_ADMIN"` line in `main.tf`.
-* Slack Webhooks do not support authentication.
+* **Slack Webhooks do not support authentication**.
 If you need more control over who can post to your Slack channel, you might want to consider using a Slack App with a bot token, which would allow you to use OAuth 2.0 bearer token for authentication.
 Note that this is a more complex solution and may not be necessary depending on your use case.
 * The security of Slack webhooks comes from the obscurity and complexity of the URL itself.
 Anyone who possesses the webhook URL can post a message to the associated Slack channel.
-* The StackSet can be deployed from an account in the organization that is a delegated admin for CloudFormation StackSet.
-If you wish to do so then uncomment the `call_as = "DELEGATED_ADMIN"` line in `main.tf`.